MakeStuffWithAI/dockerized-real-time-ml/README.md

 You can change the Environment Variables in the Dockerfile to adjust the UPDATE_INTERVAL and RETRAIN_INTERVAL.

+Updates and retraining can be forced by sending a GET request to http://0.0.0.0:5000/update and http://0.0.0.0:5000/retrain respectively.
+Scheduled updates and retraining will not be affected by forcing one of them.

 ## REQUIREMENTS
 unix or linux OS